AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Ignatius.

-Of some fifteen epistles ascribed to Ignatius, it has been settled by modern scholarship that seven are genuine.
+Of some fifteen epistles ascribed to **Ignatius**, it has been settled by modern scholarship that seven are genuine.
 There are passages in these that seem to indicate that he believed in the annihilation of the wicked.
 He was probably a convert from heathenism who had not gotten rid of his former opinions.
-He says: \"It would have been better for them to love that they might rise.\" If he believed in a partial resurrection he could not have used words that denote endless consequences to sin any more than did Origen, for if annihilation followed those consequences, they must be limited.
-When Ignatius and Barnabas speak of \"eternal\" punishment or death, we might perhaps suppose that they regarded the punishment of sin as endless, did we not find that Origen and other Universalists used the same terms, and did we not know that the Scriptures do the same.
+He says: \"It would have been better for them to love that they might rise.\" If he believed in a partial resurrection he could not have used words that denote endless consequences to sin any more than did **Origen**, for if annihilation followed those consequences, they must be limited.

+When **Ignatius** and **Barnabas** speak of \"eternal\" punishment or death, we might perhaps suppose that they regarded the punishment of sin as endless, did we not find that **Origen** and other Universalists used the same terms, and did we not know that the Scriptures do the same.
 To find *aionion* attached to punishment proves nothing as to its duration.
-In his Epist. ad.
-Trail., he says that Christ descended into Hades and cleft the *aionion* barrier.
+In his *Epist. ad.
+Trail.*, he says that Christ descended into Hades and cleft the *aionion* barrier.

-It seems on the whole probable that while Ignatius did not dogmatize on human destiny, he regarded the resurrection as conditional.
-But here, as elsewhere, the student should remember that the pernicious doctrine of
-\"reserve\" or "economy" continually controlled the minds of the early Christian teachers, so that they not only withheld their real views of the future, lest ignorant people should take advantage of God\'s goodness, but threatened consequences of sin to sinners, in order to supply the inducements that they thought the masses of people required to deter them from sin.
-Dr. Ballou thinks that this father held that the wicked "will not be raised from the dead, but exist hereafter as incorporeal spirits."
-He was martyred AD 107.
+It seems on the whole probable that while **Ignatius** did not dogmatize on human destiny, he regarded the resurrection as conditional.
+But here, as elsewhere, the student should remember that the pernicious doctrine of \"reserve\" or "economy" continually controlled the minds of the early Christian teachers, so that they not only withheld their real views of the future, lest ignorant people should take advantage of God\'s goodness, but threatened consequences of sin to sinners, in order to supply the inducements that they thought the masses of people required to deter them from sin.
+Dr. **Ballou** thinks that this father held that the wicked "will not be raised from the dead, but exist hereafter as incorporeal spirits."
+He was martyred in 107 AD.

 ## Justin Martyr.

-Justin Martyr, AD 89-166, is the first scholar produced by the Church, and the first conspicuous father the authenticity of whose writings is not disputed.
+Justin Martyr, 89-166 AD, is the first scholar produced by the Church, and the first conspicuous father the authenticity of whose writings is not disputed.
 His surviving works are his two *Apologies*, and his *Dialogue with Trypho*.
 It is difficult to ascertain his exact views.

-Cave says: \"Justin Martyr maintains that the souls of good men are not received into heaven until the resurrection...that the souls of the wicked are thrust into a worse condition, where they expect the judgment of the great day.\"
+**Cave** says: \"Justin Martyr maintains that the souls of good men are not received into heaven until the resurrection...that the souls of the wicked are thrust into a worse condition, where they expect the judgment of the great day.\"

-Justin himself says that "the punishment is age-long chastisement (*aionion kolasin*) and not for a thousand years as Plato says,\" (in Phoedra).
-"It is unlimited; men are chastised for an unlimited period, and the kingdom is aionion and the chastening fire (*kolasis puros*) *aionion*, too.
+Justin himself says that "the punishment is age-long chastisement (*aionion kolasin*) and not for a thousand years as Plato says,\" (in *Phoedra*).
+"It is unlimited; men are chastised for an unlimited period, and the kingdom is *aionion* and the chastening fire (*kolasis puros*) *aionion*, too.
 "God delays the destruction of the world, which will cause wicked angels and demons and men to cease to exist, in order to their repentance...Some which appeared worthy of God never die, others